 If you experience pain during Zoom whitening, please do not hesitate to alert one of our dentists or dental assistants.
 You have the power to stop the procedure at any time if you feel the pain is too much.
 Different people have different pain tolerances, which is why we typically don’t recommend Zoom whitening for patients with sensitive teeth.

 Step 3: Zoom Whitening Aftercare

 After your appointment, you will be given a kit that contains custom teeth whitening trays.
 The teeth whitening trays are for you to use at home so you can maintain your beautifully white smile.
 Our dentists will also ask you to stay away from foods and beverages that can stain your teeth, such as coffee and red wine.
 For the rest of the day, you may experience brief flashes of pain that can be managed with over-the-counter pain relievers.

 Teeth whitening is not permanent.
 This is why it’s important you take good care of your smile.
-Continue brushing your teeth twice a day and floss once daily to remove plaque.
-We also recommend seeing us at least every 6 months for your oral examination and teeth cleaning.
-A healthy smile is a beautiful smile.
-Request an appointment with our teeth whitening dentists to get started.
+Continue brushing your teeth at least twice a day and floss once daily to remove plaque.
+We also recommend you see our dentists every 6 months for your oral examination and teeth cleaning because a healthy smile is a beautiful smile.

-Our teeth whitening dentists in Grandville, MI are accepting new patients!
+Our cosmetic dentists in Grandville, MI, can easily whiten your smile if you’re unhappy about the shade of your teeth.
 To request an appointment with Dr. Larissa Bishop or Dr. Rebecca Vander Baan, call the Grandville Dental Health Center at (616) 531-0360.